 See Acceptable Solutions F9/AS2 [PDF, 703KB](external link) for further information.

-Filling your pool
+Filling your residential or small heated pool

 Backflow is one of the biggest risks to our public water supply and can seriously affect the quality and safety of our drinking water.
 As a property owner, you are legally responsible for making sure you do not contaminate the public water supply.